kicaj29/aws/Kinesis/readme.md

   * No data storage
   * **Has buffer which is used to send the data to the target resource**

-# Amazon Managed Service for Apache Flink aka Kinesis Data Analytics
+# Amazon Managed Service for Apache Flink (MSAF) aka Kinesis Data Analytics

 https://aws.amazon.com/blogs/aws/announcing-amazon-managed-service-for-apache-flink-renamed-from-amazon-kinesis-data-analytics/

+Instead of using SQL, you can develop your won Flink application from scratch and load it into MSAF via S2

 * Use cases
   * Streaming ETL: select columns, make simple transformations, on streaming data